scopedb/scopedb-site/reference/functions/trim.md

 ### Returns

-This function returns a value of STRING data type or NULL.
+This function returns a value of string data type or NULL.
 If either argument is NULL, returns NULL.

 ### Examples